Siddharth Bhat

 Lift :: FinSet n -> FinSet (SUCC n)

 Why does this work?
-I claim that FinSet n
+I claim that FinSet n only has n numbers.

-numbers.
 Well, let's see.

-Can I ever crete a member of FinSet ZERO
+Can I ever crete a member of FinSet ZERO?
+No, both the constructors Intros

-, so it's impossible to get my hands on a FinSet ZERO
+and Lift create FinSet (Succ _) for some _, so it's impossible to get my hands

-.
-What about FinSet (SUCC ZERO)
+on a FinSet ZERO.
+What about FinSet (SUCC ZERO) [aka FinSet 1]?
+Yes, there's

-]?
-Yes, there's one way to get such an element:
+one way to get such an element:

 Intros :: FinSet (SUCC ZERO)

-and that's the only way to get a member of FinSet (SUCC ZERO)
+and that's the only way to get a member of FinSet (SUCC ZERO)!

-!
-What about FinSet (SUCC (SUCC ZERO))
+What about FinSet (SUCC (SUCC ZERO))?
+We have two inhabitants:

 FinSet (SUCC (SUCC ZERO))

 and so on.
-Here's the Show
+Here's the Show instance for a FinSet, where we think of Intros

-as incrementing the number.
+as 1, and Lift as incrementing the number.

 countFinSet :: FinSet n -> Int